bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 2. Grace reigns through righteousness.

-(Romans 5:21) God’s grace doesn’t help us serve sin, but enables us to serve God.
-God’s servants are to be sanctified—separated from sin and separated unto God.
+(Romans 5:21) God&apos;s grace doesn&apos;st help us serve sin, but enables us to serve God.
+God&apos;s servants are to be sanctified&mdash;separated from sin and separated unto God.

 - Psalm 84:11 The Lord will GIVE grace
 - Genesis 6:8 & 19:19 Noah & Lot -- FOUND grace in the eyes of the Lord (b/c actively searching for it.)